vikramreddy0307/SiameseNetworks-for-one-shot-Image-recognition/README.md

 ## Hierachy of Omniglot Dataset
 ### images_Background ---> Alphabets ---> Characters ---> Images of various drawers

-# PS I did not train as I my PC do not have enough capability to run this.
+#### PS:- I did not train as I my PC do not have enough capability to run this.
-If you have any doubts contact me : vikramreddy0307@gmial.com
+If you have any doubts contact me : vikramreddy0307@gmail.com